ironjan/ironjan.github.io/README.md

 > Note: sometimes the README has to change because github does not
 > rebuild the page automatically for future posts.
 I'll take a look at
 > http://helentran.com/scheduling-posts some time to fix this.

+## New SCSS files

+These need to be imported in css/main.scss

+## Useful commands

+ * `bundle update` - update dependencies
+ * `./serve-with-drafts-and-future.sh` - util script for local testing